Create a sink connector by Lenses.io from Apache Kafka® to MongoDB

 MONGODB_HOST

-: the MongoDB hostname -
+: The MongoDB hostname. -

 MONGODB_PORT

-: the MongoDB port -
+: The MongoDB port. -

 MONGODB_DATABASE_NAME

-: The name of the MongoDB database -
+: The target MongoDB database name. -

 TOPIC_LIST